Frederic Arnold Kummer: Early life

 Frederic Arnold Kummer was born in Catonsville, Maryland, to Arnold Kummer.
 His father was a banker and his mother was of a Quaker family.
 He was educated in public schools and Rensselaer Polytechnic Institute.

 Career

 Kummer became a life member of the American Society of Civil Engineers and assistant editor of the Railroad Gazette.
 He also became the president of a wood block paving company, but the company failed during the Panic of 1907.
 Kummer then became an author.

 Kummer wrote stories and plays.
 He wrote the play The Painted Woman which premiered at the Auditorium Theatre in 1917.
 It came to Baltimore in 1938 as the opera Captive, with music by Gustav Strube.

-In testimony to the House of Representatives Special Committee on Un-American Activities, he was name by Counsel Robert Lynch as a member of the executive committee of the XV International Brigade, a volunteer military unit which fought for the pro-socialist Republic of Spain during the Spanish Civil War.
+In testimony to the House of Representatives Special Committee on Un-American Activities, he was named by Counsel Robert Lynch as a member of the executive committee of the XV International Brigade, a volunteer military unit which fought for the pro-socialist Republic of Spain during the Spanish Civil War.